biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

 -  set -Djava.security.egd=file:/dev/./urandom param

-###orawls::storeuserconfig
+###storeuserconfig
-Creates WLST user config for WLST , this way you don't need to know the weblogic password. when you set the defaults hiera variables
+__orawls::storeuserconfig__ Creates WLST user config for WLST , this way you don't need to know the weblogic password. when you set the defaults hiera variables

     orawls::storeuserconfig{'Wls12c':